yunxingmcw/readinglist_word_cloud/README.md

 # Reading List Word Cloud

+I like to read and use goodreads to track my reading progresses.
 This project generates word clouds from a Goodreads export (or similar CSV) of book titles using page counts as weights.

 Files included: